Mission & History

 Our History

-The first coordinated state efforts to defend Coloradans’ civil liberties began in the 1930’s and the ACLU of Colorado was incorporated as an affiliate of the national organization in 1952.
+The first coordinated state efforts to defend Coloradans’ civil liberties began in the 1930s and ACLU of Colorado was incorporated as an affiliate of the national organization in 1952.
 For several years, staff included only an Executive Director and a part-time clerical assistant.
-In the 80’s, we added our first Legal Director, and through the support of members, foundations, and individuals we have grown to an organization with a $900,000 budget and many loyal staff and volunteers.
-Major achievements include:
+In the 1980s, we added our first Legal Director, and through the support of members, foundations, and individuals we have grown to an organization with a $4.6 million budget and many loyal staff and volunteers.

 • Achieving massive prison and jail condition reforms, particularly in the area of inmate health care, by winning the Ramos v.
 Lamm, the 1980 landmark case that led to the restructuring of the Colorado prison system and led to the closure of “Old Max,” Colorado’s original maximum security prison.